Join our mailing list

 The festival will delight from the traditional to contemporary, always in surprising ways.

-The NY Fado Festival is produced by Isabel Soffer/Live Sounds and is supported in part by the Consulates General of Portugal in New York and Newark, Fado Museum, and TAP Portugal.
+The NY Fado Festival is produced by Isabel Soffer/Live Sounds and is supported in part by the Consulates General of Portugal in New York and Newark, TAP Air Portugal, Museum of Fado and Camões Institute.

 For general press requests contact: Isabel Soffer email@example.com